-What are REM?
+What are Real Ear Measures?

 Today’s hearing aid technology has more capabilities than ever.
 Hearing devices are wonderfully flexible.
 We can even tune most of them to fit the needs of a specific individual.
 However, when these devices come from the manufacturer, they are set to default “test settings.”
 Those default settings don’t align with anyone’s specific hearing needs.